 Looking for the perfect Hanoi souvenirs to take home from Vietnam?
 These local, traditional, handmade and fair trade textiles, clothing, homewares and keepsakes are the best things to buy in Hanoi!
-At the bottom of the post you’ll find a handy shopping map.
+At the end of the post you’ll find a handy map for shopping in Hanoi.

 Don’t be tempted to do all your souvenir shopping at the Hanoi Night Market!
 Like many other markets and shops in Hanoi and across the region, it’s becoming increasingly dominated by cheap, low-quality, mass-produced products imported from China.